Top 12 Best Drawing Tablets

 3. Standalone Drawing Tablets

-These devices combine the functionality of a tablet and a computer.
-Standalone tablets such as iPad Pro and Samsung Galaxy Tab can run drawing applications independently.
+These devices combine the functionality of a pen tablet and a computer.
+Standalone drawing tablets such as iPad Pro and Samsung Galaxy Tab can run drawing applications independently.
 That makes them portable and very convenient for artists who want to work on the go.

 With the inclusion of powerful styluses like the Apple Pencil and S Pen, artists can enjoy pressure sensitivity and tilt support for a natural drawing feel.